WardDonavan/fred/README.md

-# fredAPI
+# fred
-Get Economic Data From The FRED API
+Economic and financial market data for research